This continuing educational conference is intended for practicing podiatrists.

 Estimated for 18 LIVE Streaming CME/CECH Credit Hours

 PRESENT e-Learning Systems is approved by the Council on Podiatric Medical Education as a provider of continuing education in podiatric medicine.
-PRESENT e-Learning Systems has estimated this activity for a maximum of 10 continuing education contact hours.
+PRESENT e-Learning Systems has estimated this activity for 18 live streaming continuing education contact hours.

 It is the policy of PRESENT e-Learning Systems that the Faculty and Staff of our education programs with the potential to influence content, will disclose real or apparent conflicts of interest relating to the topics of our educational activities.
 Additionally, disclosure will be made of any intended discussions of off label/unapproved uses of drugs or devices.
 Speakers/authors are required to prepare fair and balanced CME presentations that are objective, and are based on reliable evidence acquired utilizing sound scientific methods.